-In town for a big game?
-We've got the scoop on how to enjoy the ultimate sports town!
+In Pittsburgh for a big game?
+We've got the scoop on how to enjoy the ultimate sports city!

 Nicknamed the City of Champions, it's no surprise that Pittsburgh is the ultimate football destination.
-Whether you're visiting from out-of-town or you're a local with season tickets, check out our Pittsburgh guide for every football fan!
+Whether you're visiting from out-of-town or you're a local with season tickets, check out our Pittsburgh guide for football fans!

 There's no shortage of where to find a good pub and grub before a Steelers game.
 The North Shore, also home to Heinz Field, is filled with plenty of bars and restaurants for all football fans.
-Jerome Bettis Grille 36, owned by former Steelers running back Jerome Bettis, is a football hot spot serving home-cooking inspired dishes.
-Southern Tier and Rivertowne Brewing are also a popular spot to grab a craft beer pre or post-game.
+Jerome Bettis Grille 36, owned by former Steelers running back Jerome Bettis, is a football hot spot serving home-cooking inspired dishes (temporarily closed due to COVID-19, but check back for reopening!).
+Tequila Cowboy and Foundry Table & Tap are two more popular spots near the stadium to grab a craft beer with a great sports fan atmosphere.

 Experience Steelers football up-close during a Heinz Field Tour.
-The tours will take fans on-field, in the locker rooms, through the Great Hall - including the newly added Hall of Honor - and more.
-Tickets cost only $8, so you won't break the bank with this informative and photo friendly tour!
+The tours take fans on-field, in the locker rooms, through the Great Hall, including the Hall of Honor, and more.
+Tickets cost only $10, so you won't break the bank with this informative and photo friendly tour!

 Have a little adrenaline to burn after that amazing Steeler's win?
-For the young and the young at heart, nothing can be more exciting than to hit Highmark SportsWorks.
-You can try 30 interactive experiences that include playing an oversized Operation game to treat common sports injuries, defying gravity on the ropes challenge course, scaling a 25-foot rock wall, and shooting hockey pucks at a virtual goalie.
-It's also on the North Shore close to Heinz Field, so win-win!
+For the young and the young at heart, nothing can be more exciting than to hit Highmark SportsWorks at Carnegie Science Center.
+You can try 30 interactive experiences that include playing an oversized Operation game to treat common sports injuries, defying gravity on the ropes challenge course, scaling a 25-foot rock wall and shooting hockey pucks at a virtual goalie.
+It's also on the North Shore across the street from Heinz Field, so win-win!

 The Clark Bar & Grill is the original Pittsburgh sports bar.
-For over 20 years this restaurant has been a Pittsburgh game-day tradition, with some of the best burgers you've ever had.
+For over 20 years this restaurant has been a Pittsburgh game-day tradition, with some of the best burgers in the city.
 Housed in the historic Clark Candy Factory between Heinz Field and PNC Park, it is the ultimate scene for the true Pittsburgh sports fan before or after the game.